ktxyz/self/src/tech/2022/re-gym-app.md

 ![img08](https://media.githubusercontent.com/media/ktxyz/self/refs/heads/master/docs/_assets/img/2022/re/img-08.png)

-Because of the f\*cking scanner itself.
+Because of the fucking scanner itself.
 It's too short.
 How could I have not thought about it.
 I mean looking at the official client we can clearly see that the QR is placed at the top of the screen so that it gets read by the shallow scanner.